 Another day, another important pet-related myth waiting to be debunked.
-Spoiler: mixed breeds do need pet insurance and I’m going to prove why.
+Spoiler: mixed breeds do need pet insurance, and here’s why…

-Yup, no matter what pet insurance company you decided to choose (here’s my personal favourite one) industry standards require them to ask what breed you have.
+Yup, no matter what pet insurance company you decide to choose, industry standards require them to ask what breed you have.
 Why are they so nosey?
 Aren’t all pets rated the same?

 The truth behind pet breeds

-Now let the record show that pet insurers are naturally just as obsessed with fur babies as we are.
-The only thing is that while they may love all the fluffy cuteness they have to be realistic that all pets aren’t biologically made the same.
-Others require a little more TLC than others.
-There are levels of pet breeds.
-From pure breeds to mix breeds and at their core they are different.
+Now, let the record show that pet insurers are naturally just as obsessed with fur babies as we are.
+The only thing is that, while they may love all the fluffy cuteness, they must be realistic that all pets aren’t biologically made the same.
+Some breeds require a little more TLC than others.
+There are levels of pet breeds, from pure breeds to mix breeds, and at their core, they are different.

 Purebred vs. Mixed breeds

 Purebreds are dogs that have parents and other ancestors that are all members of the same breed and generally conform to a specific breed standard.
 Mixed breeds are dogs that generally have a more diverse genetic makeup meaning that two different dog breeds created this mixed breed.

 Regardless, both are cute and totally loveable, but the costs associated with them differ and here’s why.